1 MINUTE READ

 Xantrion assisted with the technical side of the cybersecurity audit while the advisory firm’s own compliance team focused on more business-specific questions.

 Xantrion provided the SEC with all the following documentation:

-A Xantrion senior consultant subsequently sat in with the firm's director of operations, chief compliance officer, and legal counsel during the SEC's in-person examination, providing answers to technical questions and elaborating on the documentation as needed.
+A Xantrion vCIO subsequently sat in with the firm's director of operations, chief compliance officer, and legal counsel during the SEC's in-person examination, providing answers to technical questions and elaborating on the documentation as needed.